dnslink-std/dnslink-website/index.md

 ```
 > dig +short TXT _dnslink.test4.dnslink.dev
-dnslink=/ipfs/QmYHq32XLpnyBdHBxwxNtQwoPJNqAfgTTTZdq1nmD581nm
+dnslink=/ipfs/Qmc2o4ZNtbinEmRF9UGouBYTuiHbtCSShMFRbBY5ZiZDmU
 ```

 ## Tutorial

 ### Step 0: Find something to link to.

-In this tutorial, we'll link to [my website](https://juan.benet.ai), on [IPFS](https://ipfs.io).
+In this tutorial, we'll link to [the libp2p website](https://libp2p.io), on [IPFS](https://ipfs.io).
 The website has the IPFS address:

 ```
-/ipfs/QmYHq32XLpnyBdHBxwxNtQwoPJNqAfgTTTZdq1nmD581nm
+/ipfs/Qmc2o4ZNtbinEmRF9UGouBYTuiHbtCSShMFRbBY5ZiZDmU
 ```

-You can view this on the global IPFS gateway: https://ipfs.io/ipfs/QmYHq32XLpnyBdHBxwxNtQwoPJNqAfgTTTZdq1nmD581nm
+You can view this on the global IPFS gateway: https://ipfs.io/ipfs/Qmc2o4ZNtbinEmRF9UGouBYTuiHbtCSShMFRbBY5ZiZDmU

 And even download it with ipfs:

 ```
-ipfs get /ipfs/QmYHq32XLpnyBdHBxwxNtQwoPJNqAfgTTTZdq1nmD581nm
+ipfs get /ipfs/Qmc2o4ZNtbinEmRF9UGouBYTuiHbtCSShMFRbBY5ZiZDmU
 ```

 ### Step 1: Choose a domain name to link from.

-For this tutorial, I'll use my domain name `juan.benet.ai`.
+For this tutorial, I'll use the domain name `libp2p.io`.
 You can use whatever domain you control.
-I happen to be using a `CNAME` record on this domain as well (to make the website load directly via the IPFS gateway), so i'll also have to prefix the domain with `_dnslink.`.
+I happen to be using an `ALIAS` record on this domain as well (to make the website load directly via the IPFS gateway), so i'll also have to prefix the domain with `_dnslink.`.

-So the full domain name I'll set the record on is: `_dnslink.juan.benet.ai`.
+So the full domain name I'll set the record on is: `_dnslink.libp2p.io`.

 ### Step 2: Set the DNSLink value on a `TXT` record.